 If you like your swimwear to be lobster-friendly then listen-up…

-Batoko, an independent brand based on the Northwest Coast of England, makes swimwear out of rubbish.
+Batoko, an independent brand based on the Northwest Coast of England, makes 100% recycled swimwear out of beach trash.

 Seeing more than enough of the 8.3 billion tons of plastic that we earth-dwellers have produced-to-date (that’s equivalent to 822,000 Eiffel Towers or 80 billion blue whales), wash up on their beaches everyday, they decided to do something useful with it.